-- INTX Microbials was the most recent U.S. manufacturer that still had a Rhizobium inoculant with guar included on the label (prior to 2010, many minor and other 'pulse' crops on same label). - Micronoc, Sono Ag., Plainview, TX; a combination Rhizobia/seed inoculant (advance notice needed for liquid) - Seedbox powders historically are poor at nodulation - Becker Underwood (now part of BASF), Ames, IA is a potential key partner in developing an improved Rhizobium product (granular)
+- INTX Microbials (now Verdesian) was the most recent U.S. manufacturer that still had a Rhizobium inoculant with guar included on the label (prior to 2010, many minor and other 'pulse' crops on same label). - Micronoc, Sono Ag., Plainview, TX; a combination Rhizobia/seed inoculant (advance notice needed for liquid), does include a nodule strain isolated from guar - Seedbox powders historically are poor at nodulation - Becker Underwood (now part of BASF), Ames, IA is a potential key partner in developing an improved Rhizobium product (granular)